ovh/docs/pages/platform/public-cloud/analyze_billing/guide.en-ca.md

 #### From the OVHcloud Panel

-In the OVH control panel, click on the 'Public Cloud' section{.action} menu, select your Cloud project and click on 'instances'{.action} in the left side menu.
+In the OVH control panel, click on the `Public Cloud` section{.action} menu, select your Cloud project and click on `instances`{.action} in the left side menu.
-Click on the '...'{.action} button to the right of the instance you want to suspend, then click on 'suspend'{.action}.
+Click on the `...`{.action} button to the right of the instance you want to suspend, then click on `suspend`{.action}.

 ![suspend instance](images/suspend_an_instance.png){.thumbnail}

-In the pop-up window, take note of the message and click on 'confirm'{.action}.
+In the pop-up window, take note of the message and click on `confirm`{.action}.

 ![confirm suspension](images/confirm_suspension.png){.thumbnail}

-Once the process is completed, your instance will now appear as 'suspend'{.action}.
+Once the process is completed, your instance will now appear as `suspended` {.action}.

 ![suspended status](images/instance_suspended.png){.thumbnail}

-To view the snapshot, on the left side menu, click on 'Instance Backup'{.action}
+To view the snapshot, on the left side menu, click on `Instance Backup`{.action}

 ![snapshot tab](images/shelved_backup.png){.thumbnail}